 Kent and Medway Suicide Prevention Programme privacy notice

-Kent County Council (KCC) respects your privacy and is committed to protecting your personal data.
+We respect your privacy and are committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.

 Who we are

-KCC collects, uses and is responsible for certain personal information about you.
+We collect, use and are responsible for certain personal information about you.
 When we do so we are regulated under the United Kingdom General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
 We are responsible as ‘controller’ of that personal information for the purposes of those laws.
 Our Data Protection Officer is Benjamin Watts.

-The Kent and Medway Suicide Prevention Programme sits within KCC Public Health and is responsible for delivery the local Suicide Prevention Strategy.
+The Kent and Medway Suicide Prevention Programme sits within our Public Health and is responsible for delivery the local Suicide Prevention Strategy.

 We know that in the right hands, a little can go a long way, so we seek ideas on how to improve the mental health and wellbeing of residents across Kent and Medway and grant funding to successful applicants.
-The two objectives for the Kent and Medway Better Mental Health and Wellbeing Community Fund are to:
+The two objectives for the Kent and Medway Better Mental Health and Suicide Prevention Fund are to:

 - test innovative ideas and develop evidence of what works